Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Methodology: User Study and Dataset

 The gaze (raw eye tracking) data was gathered by Tobii 4C remote bar eye tracker (90~Hz sampling rate and error of less than 1 degree~\cite{taore_limits_2024,gibaldi_evaluation_2017}) and pre-processed into fixation data (see \cite{deleon_et_al_2025} for more detail). \textit{Fixations} are stable, fixed points during the gaze or eye movements that are associated with cognitive processes of examining an item.
 In other words, the eye tracker provides timestamped 90Hz gaze data with x,y pixel screen coordinates representing where the user is looking on the interface, but gaze data is very high frequency and not necessarily representative of cognitive processes (i.e., it is too high frequency to know if the user is truly processing and observing the item at that point in screen).
-The gaze is processed into fixations (i.e. classified into segments where the user is gazing at a small area within a time window; fast, long distance, and sustained eye movements are ignored) that represent a user examining one area/item with x,y pixel screen coordinates and a duration.
+The gaze is processed into fixations (i.e. classified into segments where the user is gazing at a small area within a time window; fast and long distance eye movements are ignored) that represent a user examining one area/item with x,y pixel screen coordinates and a duration.
 Using the x,y pixel screen coordinates of a fixation, we can find the item/scene of the interface the user is examining.

 The dataset is already pre-processed with all fixations labeled with their associated area of interest (AOI), or the item/scene the user is looking at at that moment.
 The relevant AOIs used for labeling are: movie poster, genre topic text, left/right swipe button, and background.
 These AOIs have x,y pixel screen bounding boxes based on the interface and the user scroll position.
 If a fixation x,y screen position is inside of an AOI bounding box then the fixation is associated with that AOI.
+We focus all of our analyses on these fixated AOIs, including transitions between them, and first fixation x,y positions, which are indicative of how a user browses the whole carousel page from start to finish.
+Other gaze metrics (such as fixation duration or dwell time) may be more indicative of users’ interest in (attraction of) particular movie items, which is beyond the scope of the current work.